In this post, I describe how I configure a time server on an Ubuntu machine.

 Configuring

-chrony configure file is located here:
+The chrony configuration file is located here:

 • /etc/chrony/chrony.conf